wormhole-foundation/example-liquidity-layer/solana/modules/matching-engine-testing/tests/shimful/README.md

 # Shimful Tests

-This directory contains tests that use the fallback program.
+This directory contains tests that use the fallback entrypoint of the matching engine program.

 ## Files